 Day 10:

-Today we make a day-trip to nearby Beizha Forest where we will be searching for specialities such as Szecheny's Monal Partridge, White Eared-Pheasant, Blood Pheasant, Crested Tit-Warbler and Giant Laughingthrush on the sparsely forested slopes, whereas Kozlov's Babax prefers scrubbier areas.
+Today we make a day-trip to nearby Beizha Forest where we will be searching for specialities such as Szechenyi’s Monal Partridge and Kozlov’s Babax, while a distinctly Sichuan-orientation to the birdlife includes White Eared-Pheasant, Blood Pheasant, Kozlov’s Babax, Crested Tit-warbler, Three-toed Woodpecker, Chinese Fulvetta, Sichuan Tit, Sichuan Leaf Warbler, Black Woodpecker and Giant Laughingthrush on the sparsely forested slopes.
+In addition, a few scarce species we have recorded here in the past include Three-banded Rosefinch and Przevalski’s Nuthatch.
 Night in Nangqian.

 Day 11: